budb/Entropy/README.md

 Usage
 -----
 A configfile is required to initialize the program.
 P the file config.yml in the program folder.
-The api key can be acquired from http://openweathermap.org/appid
+The api key can be acquired from http://openweathermap.org/appid.
+The place id can also be found at http://openweathermap.org/.

 Example
 ```YAML